 Intelligent SQL Server and VMware Performance Monitoring Software - Database Performance Analyzer

-We have a large Microsoft SQL Server environment supported by physical servers and VMware in our datacenter as well as cloud infrastructure (Azure and Amazon AWS).
+We have a large Microsoft SQL Server environment supported by physical servers and VMware in our datacenter as well as cloud infrastructure (Azure, Amazon AWS and Google Cloud).
 We believe this architecture will be the reality for our organization for a number of years to come.
 Unfortunately, we are facing a number of application performance challenges.
 We have frequent situations where the end user experience degrades.
 My team of SQL Server DBAs knows that no code changes have been made, so we start hunting for answers pouring over logs, querying the DMVs, etc. Then out of nowhere the end user response time is back to normal with no changes from my team.
 We have no explanation and we ask the operations, network, storage, etc. teams, no one tells us what changed to degrade the performance or bring the end user experience back to normal.
 We need to have a single view of our environment, be able to measure the end user response time, understand when changes are made, get alerted on issues, understand the dependencies between the code, servers and storage, then optimize as necessary.
 We need to be more responsive to business and have predictable SQL Server performance, but we just do not have it together.
 Can you give us some insight into a monitoring solution that can help us with performance analysis and optimization?

 A predictable end user experience with consistent uptime is not a mistake; it is a product of a coordinated team aligned with the same goals in mind.
 As SQL Server professionals, a large part of the database performance monitoring equation rests on our shoulders.
-It is our responsibility is ensure high performance along with numerous operational items.
+It is our responsibility to ensure high performance along with numerous operational items.
 There could be a number of reasons why performance has degraded and returned to acceptable levels, but something would have to changed either on-premises, in the virtual environment or in the cloud.
 It could be:

 - VMware guest moves to a new host